 I set everything up on this largish plant we inherited when Mom moved.
-The light meter app I use (Pocket Light Meter for iPhone and Android) showed 8 seconds at f/4.5 and iso 125.
+The light meter app I use (Pocket Light Meter for iPhone) showed 8 seconds at f/4.5 and iso 125.
 So I set the shutter to T, then clicked once to open the shutter, counted “one Mississippi… two Mississippi” all the way up to eight Mississippi, then clicked a second time to close the shutter.
 “One down, one to go,” I thought.

 I then carried the camera downstairs and set up for another shot.
 I had a good deal of difficulty seeing through the ground glass, but got focus close, and took a meter reading: 1 second at f/4.5 and iso 125.